You are currently viewing Temporary Work Permit vs. Permanent Residency

-If you want to improve your career and overall quality of life, getting a Canadian Work Permit is one of the most effective ways to start.
-Whether you wish to come to Canada as a skilled worker, student, or family member, it’s important to understand how temporary work permits and permanent residency differ.
+Getting a Canadian Work Permit is one of the best ways to build a career and improve your quality of life.
+If you plan to move to Canada as a skilled worker, student, or family member, it’s important to understand the difference between temporary work permits and permanent residency (PR).

-A temporary work permit lets foreign nationals come to Canada and work for a limited period.
-In contrast, Permanent Residency (PR) allows you to live and work in Canada indefinitely and can eventually lead to Canadian citizenship.
+A temporary work permit allows foreign nationals to work in Canada for a limited period.
+Permanent Residency, on the other hand, lets you live and work in Canada indefinitely and can eventually lead to Canadian citizenship.

 What Is a Temporary Work Permit?